43+ Horror Movies That Take Place in Winter

 Let the Right One In (2008)

-Oskar is a lonely and bullied boy who lives in the frosty climes of Blackeberg, a suburb of Stockholm, Sweden.
+Oskar is a lonely and bullied boy who lives in the frosty climate of Blackeberg, a suburb of Stockholm, Sweden.
 He meets another lonely child named Eli, and they quickly become friends.
-Oskar slowly realizes that not only is Eli a male—he’s a vampire.
-But due to their shared loneliness, these two “kids washed up on the shores of despair” bond together and vow to wreak vengeance against their tormentors.
+Oskar slowly realizes that Eli is a vampire, but his loneliness trumps any qualms he has about Eli’s condition.

 The Children (2008)